alessandra3265/Meteo/seleniumProject/Friuli/README.md

     `py friuliAll.py 2020 6 2`

 # results:
-The script write a csv file in the working directory
+The script write a csv file in the working directory.